-Cabozantinib active in castration-resistant prostate cancerDecember 3rd, 2012 in Cancer /
+Cabozantinib active in castration-resistant prostate cancerDecember 3, 2012 in Medicine & Health / Cancer

 (HealthDay)—The orally bioavailable tyrosine kinase inhibitor cabozantinib (XL184) has clinical activity in men with castration-resistant prostate cancer (CRPC), according to a study published online Nov.
 19 in the Journal of Clinical Oncology.